earthlab/earthlab.github.io/_posts/courses/intro-eds-textbook/04-python-fundamentals/work-with-paths-in-python/2019-09-17-work-with-paths-in-python-03-file-dir-string-manipulation.md

 Note, however, that the file path is still just a string.
 Thus, you can parse file paths, just like you would strings, and extract information from them that you may need for a project.

-`.split()` is a built-in **Python** function that splits a string into a list of strings based on a seperator character, and can be used in combination with `os.sep()` to seperate file paths into their base parts.
+`.split()` is a built-in **Python** function that splits a string into a list of strings based on a separator character, and can be used in combination with `os.sep` to separate directories in file paths into their base parts. `os.sep`is a data value stored in `os` that will return the character used to separate pathname components, such as directory or file names.
+This is `\\` for Windows and `/` for POSIX systems, such as Mac or Linux.

 {:.input}
 ```python